OmarGarica/FederalistPapers/README.md

 * This is a project that uses stylometry to see each ones uniqeness in writing.
 * This is done by scanning a text file then returning the top 3 most used words. :w

+## Running project
+* To use this project copy your work or any work into a text file.
+* Using that copy the name of that file insert into federalist.cpp into the filename parameter
+* filename = "(insert text file name here)";
+* compile and it should return top 3 reads

+Hop you enjoy this cool piece of tech